DatEmage/BalligusapoTT-GUI-NoWhitelist/README.md

-# What's this
+## BalligusapoTT GUI
-This is the version of BalligusapoTT GUi where whitelist is free (DM DatEmage#4949 on discord for whitelist), decoded lol
+A version of it where whitelist is completely free
+## How to get whitelisted?
+It's easy, message DatEmage#4949 on Discord